At Fordham CE Primary School, we place reading for pleasure at the heart of our English curriculum.

 We help children to develop their speaking and listening skills so that they can debate using the proper protocols.
 The children really enjoy sharing their views and ask challenging questions of each other!

-On Friday, Year 6 had a visit from Lucy Frazer.
+Year 6 were fortunate to have had a visit from Lucy Frazer.
 She led the class in two debates:

 1) Hot Air Balloon debate where we had to decide which character we would save